Lead with courage

 To lead for equity and justice is to positively disrupt, and ultimately, to advance social justice in organisations and the communities you serve.
 Courageous leadership involves taking bold actions with unwavering resolve, ethical integrity, and a clear vision that inspires.
 It also involves navigating uncertainty confidently and making necessary, but potentially, unpopular decisions.
 Ultimately, courageous leadership comes with being vulnerable, by being an ally, as well as by building networks and support, which are key to the wellbeing of leaders.

-Likewise, a courageous leader has developed a critical lens through which to evaluate their organisation, their arts practice or their programming or commissioning.
+A courageous leader has developed a critical lens through which to evaluate their organisation, their arts practice or their programming or commissioning.
 This requires consideration of uncomfortable questions around representation, personal or organisational bias and visibility.
 However, a courageous leader recognises that challenging established values is at the heart of structural change.

 Ultimately, an effective and fair leader in the creative sector is one that is committed to justice, equity, diversity and inclusion.
 Without leadership buy-in and commitment, servicing culturally and racially marginalised people and communities is perceived as a ‘nice to have’ but not part of core business – even though it is and should always be.
 The disparity between leadership in the creative sector, and the communities they are trying to serve will only grow when leaders are out of touch with the realities of their organisation’s context and the communities they serve.